What Are the Important Deciding Factors?

 Lexulous and Words With Friends Similarities

 This is the easy part of the comparison.
 With both Lexulous and Words With Friends based on the classic Scrabble formula, they share many of the same mechanics.
-You play the game on a grid, and players use letter tiles to spell words to score points.
+You play the game on a grid, and players form words from letters to score points.
 The player with the highest score at the end of the game wins.

 If you go past the basics, you’ll find that each game has other features that are identical to each other too:

 Both games have a built-in game dictionary that automatically checks the validity of each word.
 If a word is not part of the dictionary, the game will not let you play it.

 You have the option to communicate with your opponent through a text-based chat.
 As with any chat function, be cautious and avoid talking to anyone who might try to harass or scam you.
 If the need arises, both games allow you to block players.

 The required in-game player abilities are all present.
 These include options like shuffling your letters and swapping unwanted letter tiles for new ones.

 You can contact your friends via Facebook, email or text to invite them to become friends on the app and play games together.

 Lexulous and Words With Friends need to follow certain patterns since they are both Scrabble-like games.
 But, that doesn’t mean they need to follow those patterns in the exact same ways.
 Each game takes “creative liberties” with how they implement many of their required features.

 The games use different letter tiles.
 The quantity of letter tiles is different for each game.
 Words With Friends uses 104 letter tiles.
 Lexulous, however, uses only 89 tiles.
 This means games in Lexulous will finish more quickly.
 This also means that the letter distribution is different in each game, as well as their point values.
 Refer to the Lexulous letter distribution and tile values in the image above.
 Our article on Words With Friends letter values provides the equivalent information for that game.